humana-fragilitas/museum-alert-api/README.md

 ### Acknowledgments

 By downloading, cloning, forking, or otherwise using this Project, you acknowledge that you have read, understood, and agree to be bound by this disclaimer.

-The [museum-alert-desktop](https://github.com/humana-fragilitas/museum-alert-desktop) project has been derived from Maxime Gris's [angular-electron](https://github.com/maximegris/angular-electron) starter project (see the license for further information).

 ---